 The rule of specificity would say yes because if you want to improve at a certain activity, you have to practice it specifically.
-However, a study by Marcell, Hawkins and Wiswell reports running alone is not sufficient enough to prevent the loss of muscle strength in older adults.
+However, a study by Marcell, Hawkins, and Wiswell reports running alone is not sufficient to prevent the loss of muscle strength in older adults.
 Therefore, strength training needs to be incorporated into weekly routines.
-Although this study mainly focused on older adults (> 50 years old), if a runner would start strength training in their 20s or 30s, they can hopefully slow the onset of age-related loss of muscle strength not to mention build more lean muscle mass on the front end of life.
+Although this study mainly focused on older adults (> 50 years old), if a runner starts strength training in their 20s or 30s, they can hopefully slow the onset of age-related loss of muscle strength, not to mention build more lean muscle mass on the front end of life.
 The most successful as well as injury-free runners are those who have a good balance and variety in their routine, including strength/resistance training.

 Strength Training for Runners

 Strength training not only provides global health benefits but aids in injury prevention and performance enhancement.
 Paul Jones provides a nice review of how strength training can improve running economy, as well as examples of specific routines and exercises that may be beneficial for distance runners.

 What type of strength training exercises should you do?
 Here are basic and advanced examples of what I use with my patients/clients:

 - Bridges: double and single leg

 - Body weight squats (double and single leg) and lunges